Causes of the aurora

 Next Monday, I will talk about life in Alaska.
 Stay tuned and get a subscription to my blog by filling out the subscription form.

-Focus Alaska is a weekly series covering Alaska lifestyle, story telling, street style, events, insider travel tips, and curiosa.
+Focus Alaska is a series covering Alaska lifestyle, story telling, street style, events, insider travel tips, and curiosa.

 Since this post talks about military inspired research, I picked a military inspired look.
 Here I am wearing an utility jacket with a distressed belt and a Civil War inspired leather hat.
 I love the color combination of barely pink with olive and brown. <3 So chic.
 To sweeten up the look I added the layered mesh skirt c/o Lookbook Store to create a street style weekend look.
 Well, one could also state it the other way around, to toughen up the sweet ballerina skirt I added military inspired items.
 Your choice. 😉